davidvandebunte/davidvandebunte.gitlab.io/jb/notes/estimate-improvement-value.md

   name: python3
 ---

-# Estimate Output Improvement
+# Estimate output improvement

 An estimate of the value of an action.

-# Estimate Improvement Value
+# Estimate improvement value

 You can't estimate the value of estimating value, in general.
 Eventually you need a base case, or this recursive function of estimating value is going to run forever.
 When you're talking about a